This guide will teach you how to create a multi-channel B2B content marketing strategy from scratch. If you read to the

 - Paid media refers to channels where you pay to compete for position and visibility.
-Bigger spend means your content will reach more potential consumers.
+Bigger spending means your content will reach more potential consumers.

 Each has merits and all can work in harmony.
 A strong, consistent brand that creates high-quality content will attract engagement via mentions, follows and coverage, and may choose to supplement this with paid promotion to increase their reach at all stages of the marketing funnel.

 Inbound vs Outbound

 Once your preferred marketing method(s) has been chosen, you should then decide which combination of inbound and outbound channels to use.

-- Inbound marketing refers to a attracting consumers through content published on one of your owned channels such as your blog, website, or a social media profile.
+- Inbound marketing refers to attracting consumers through content published on one of your owned channels such as your blog, website, or social media profile.